 In addition to regular examinations, a final Comprehensive Examination on the content of a degree program is required of candidates in some master's degree programs.
-The Comprehensive Examination will cover topics as outlined by the department.
-The written examination will be constructed by the faculty and administered by the department chair or an appointee of the chair based on the schedule determined by the Graduate Committee of each program.
+The Comprehensive Examination will cover topics as outlined by the department/school.
+The written examination will be constructed by the faculty and administered by the department chair/associate dean or an appointee of the chair based on the schedule determined by the Graduate Committee of each program.
 The Comprehensive Examination may be taken when all courses are completed or when the final courses are in progress.
 The examination(s) must be scheduled in conformance with deadlines shown in the university registrar's calendar.
 Students also must have been admitted to candidacy and must have a cumulative grade point average of 3.0 or better to be eligible to take the comprehensive examination.
 Candidates may take the written examination twice, but they cannot retake the examination in the same semester.
 Candidates who fail the written examination on the second attempt will be terminated from the program.
 Students will be notified of their examination results by the department chair/associate dean.
-The department chair/associate dean will submit a copy of the Registrar.
+The department chair/associate dean will submit a copy of the results to the college dean, who will submit a copy to the Office of the Registrar.
+A comment will be placed on the student's transcript indicating Comprehensive Examination Met with the effective month, day, and year.

 If an oral examination of the written comprehensive examination is required, it will be administered by a committee of three graduate faculty members recommended by the department chair/associate dean, and the appropriate college dean.
 A unanimous vote by the committee is required to pass the oral comprehensive examinations.
 Passing of the oral examination may be conditional and dependent upon the completion of additional work to the satisfaction of the committee.
 A formal re-examination will not be required in this case.

 Graduate faculty are invited to attend the oral comprehensive examination sessions for all graduate degree candidates.
 Discussions and decisions of the examination committee are confidential.